 Instead of chasing technical performance bottlenecks, we often come to see how work is organised around central API gateways as a more determining factor in how the organisation is benefiting or struggling with the adoption of a central API platform.

 Time to summarise the progress we have made.
 The centralised nature of enterprise-wide API gateways creates a solid platform for exposing API:s – granting the API provider much-needed freedom to evolve behind the scenes.
 The API gateway can also protect backend applications and offload application developers from having to implement features required for API management such as statistics and access control or enable new security patterns for modernising access to legacy applications.

-Nevertheless, the centralised nature of enterprise-wide API gateways may be vulnerable for single point of failures, increased runtime latency, and process performance degradation therefore from relying on a central team in team-overlapping activities.
+Nevertheless, the centralised nature of enterprise-wide API gateways may be vulnerable to a single point of failures, increased runtime latency, and process performance degradation therefore from relying on a central team in team-overlapping activities.

 Overall, the API gateway does add something to the party, but the way it is used may still slow down fast-paced DevOps teams too much.
-Stay tuned for the next post where we will investigate how a centrally deployed API gateway can be used in more efficient ways.
+In the next post, we will investigate how a centrally deployed API gateway can be used in more efficient ways.

 Also, if you’re interested, sign up for our webinar about how to implement a DevOps-friendly API architecture, read more.